 - Any repayments under the Nursing Home Repayments Scheme to the spouse or civil partner of the person overcharged

 - The following payments to your spouse, civil partner or cohabitant: Back to Work Enterprise Allowance, Back to Education Allowance, Back to Work Allowance or Part-Time Job Incentive, FET training allowance or VTOS payments.
 (However, Community Employment, TÚS, Rural Social Scheme and Gateway are taken into account.)

 - Certain income from rent – see ‘Income from rent’ above

-- To persons who have disabilities caused by Thalidomide
+- Compensation to people who have a disability caused by Thalidomide

 - Awards paid to women following the publication of the Magdalen Commission Report

-- Payments awarded by the Residential Institutions Statutory Fund Board
+- Payments by the Residential Institutions Statutory Fund Board

-- Payments awarded under the Symphysiotomy ex Gratia Scheme
+- Payments under the Symphysiotomy ex Gratia Scheme

-- Payments awarded under the Lourdes Hospital Redress Scheme 2007
+- Payments under the Lourdes Hospital Redress Board and Scheme

-- Payments awarded under the Stardust Victim's Compensation Scheme
+- Compensation for personal injuries under the Stardust Victim's Compensation Scheme

 - Ex gratia payments proposed by the Scoping Inquiry into the CervicalCheck Screening Programme